Anointing of the Sick

 Must Have TRUE Sorrow to be Forgiven

-We don’t have this saving faith the instant we recognize Jesus as Lord.
-We must “grow in grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18) into a saving faith; please visit the home page to learn more.
+Please understand, we don’t have this saving faith the instant we recognize Jesus as Lord or even after our baptism.
+We must “grow in grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18) into a saving faith; please don’t be deceived.
+To learn more, please visit the home page of this web-site.

 “Thy death will not save me, if I do not on my part detest every evil and have true sorrow for the sins I have committed against Thee.”